funinkina/portfolio/content/blog/analyzing_mcp_hype.md

 3. **Client**: The client is responsible for sending the requests to the server and receiving the responses.
 It can be any client that supports the MCP protocol.

 ### Server Setup
-Here we are using MCP Python SDK to initialise the server.
+Here we are using MCP Python SDK to initialize the server.
 You can use any other server as long as it is compatible with MCP.
 The server is responsible for handling requests from the client and executing the necessary actions.
 It acts as a bridge between the LLM and the Ghidra tool.
 ```python
 import sys
 import requests